HathorNetwork/rfcs/0000-merged-mining.md

 We have 3 possibilities:

 1. The hash found does not solve any of pow from neither Bitcoin or Hathor block, so we just increase the nonce and continue the hash process.
-2. The hash found solves the Hathor pow and does not solves Bitcoin pow, so we just propagate the AuxPOW block in the Hathor network.
+2. The hash found solves the Hathor pow and does not solves Bitcoin pow, so we add data from the AuxPOW block to Hathor block candidate and then propagate it in the Hathor network.
   - We must add some data from the AuxPOW block to the Hathor block to confirm that the work was done
   - We add the AuxPOW block header, the coinbase transaction and the coinbase merkle informations to validate that the work is valid, that solves Hathor pow and that the coinbase transaction is linked to the Hathor block being propagated.
 3. The hash found solves the pow from both blocks.
 In that case we just normally propagate bitcoin block and follow the steps in possibility 2 to propagate Hathor block.